 Commercial Terms and Definitions.
 The Commercial Terms listed on the Cover Sheet of this Lease are hereby incorporated in these General Terms and Conditions by this reference.
 Capitalized terms used but not otherwise defined in these General Terms and Conditions are as defined on the Cover Sheet of this Lease.

 Lease of Solar Facility.
-Solar Owner hereby agrees to design, engineer, construct, install, operate and maintain a Solar Facility at the Premises, and upon achieving the COD (as such term is defined below), to lease such Solar Facility to Homeowner, and Homeowner agrees to lease from Solar Owner the Solar Facility pursuant and subject to the terms and conditions of this Lease for the duration of the Term.
+Solar Owner hereby agrees to design, engineer, construct, install, operate, and maintain a Solar Facility at the Premises, and upon achieving the COD (as such term is defined below), to lease such Solar Facility to Homeowner, and Homeowner agrees to lease from Solar Owner the Solar Facility pursuant and subject to the terms and conditions of this Lease for the duration of the Term.

 Lease of Premises.
-Homeowner hereby leases to Solar Owner, and Solar Owner hereby leases from Homeowner, the Premises pursuant to the terms and conditions of this Lease solely for the design, engineering, construction, installation, operation and maintenance of the Solar Facility (the “Permitted Use”), subject to the rights of termination set forth in Section 12.
+Homeowner hereby leases to Solar Owner, and Solar Owner hereby leases from Homeowner, the Premises pursuant to the terms and conditions of this Lease solely for the design, engineering, construction, installation, operation, and maintenance of the Solar Facility (the “Permitted Use”), subject to the rights of termination set forth in Section 12.
 Homeowner retains the right to inspect the Premises and to use the Premises and the Property for all purposes that do not interfere with Solar Owner’s Permitted Use.

 Term.

 Duration.
 This Lease shall commence on the Effective Date and, unless sooner terminated as provided herein, will continue until the end of the Term set forth on the Cover Sheet.
 The Term shall begin on the commercial operation date (“COD”) of the Solar Facility.
-As such term is used herein, COD is the date on which when the Solar Facility is placed in service, which shall be on or after the day that Solar Owner has received approval from the Utility to interconnect with the grid (as applicable).
+As such term is used herein, COD is the date on which the Solar Facility is placed in service, which shall be on or after the day that Solar Owner has received approval from the Utility to interconnect with the grid (as applicable).
 A “Lease Year” is each 12-month period beginning with the first day of the month following COD, unless COD occurs on the first day of a month, in which case the Lease Year shall be deemed to start on such date and not on the first day of the following month.

 Decommissioning.
 Upon the expiration or termination of the Lease, Solar Owner shall decommission and remove the Solar Facility within ninety (90) days at its sole cost and expense, unless such expiration or termination is due to an Event of Default by Homeowner, in which case Homeowner shall be responsible for all costs and expenses.
 Solar Owner shall make commercially reasonable efforts to effect the removal of the Solar Facility in a way which returns the Premises to substantially its pre-existing state, provided that reasonable wear and tear is excepted and that Solar Owner is not obligated to remove materials that are embedded within the structure of improvements of the Premises and do not interfere with Homeowner’s use following decommissioning.
 If Solar Owner does not decommission and remove the Solar Facility within ninety (90) days, Homeowner shall have the option to remove the Solar Facility, responsibly dispose of the Solar Facility equipment, and repair any damage caused in connection therewith and Solar Owner shall reimburse Homeowner for the reasonable cost of such removal, disposal, and repair within thirty (30) days of receiving proof of such costs paid by Homeowner, unless such removal is the result of a Homeowner Event of Default, in which case, Homeowner shall be solely responsible for the cost and expense of removal, disposal, and repair.